PIH/openmrs-module-pacsintegration/mirth/README.md

 - pacs_url: the url of the PACS server to connect to
 - pacs_inbound_port: the port where the PACS server is listening for inbound messages from Mirth

+For the mirth connection, you will want create a mysql user with permissions on the pacsintegration database
+- From mysql: `grant all on openmrs.pacsintegration_outbound_queue to '${openmrs_mysql_username}'@'172.%.%.%' identified by '${openmrs_mysql_password}'
-Once you have installed the channels, click "Redeploy Channel" to deploy the channels.
+-- Note that this assumes you are using the default Docker IP range of '172.%.%.%' Once you have installed the channels, click "Redeploy Channel" to deploy the channels.